Moduli of $\mathbb{Q}$-Gorenstein pairs and applications: Preliminaries

-Now, assume that $K_X + \Delta$ is relatively nef.
-Then, $(X,\Delta)$ is a relative weak log canonical model for $(X',\Delta' + E' + \Gamma' + \epsilon (\Xi' - \Gamma'))$ in the sense of \cite{HMX}.
-Then, we conclude by \cite{HMX}*{Lemma 2.9.1} that $(X,\Delta)$ is a relatively semi-ample model.
+In the course of the proof, we used \cite{HMX}*{Lemma 2.9.1} in the relative setting.
 Notice that \cite{HMX}*{Lemma 2.9.1} is phrased for projective pairs.
 On the other hand, by \cite{HX13}*{Corollary 1.2}, one can first take a projective closure of $\tilde X$ over a compactification $\overline{S}$ of $S$, and take a projective relative good minimal model.
 Then, by adding the pull-back of some divisor on $\overline{S}$, we can regard the relative good minimal model as a projective minimal model.
-Thus, it follows that $K_{X} + \Delta$ is relatively semi-ample over $S$, and it defines a morphism to the relative ample model. \end{proof}
+Thus, it follows that $K_{X} + \Delta$ is relatively semi-ample over $S$, and it defines a morphism to the relative canonical model. \end{proof}